FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 Please, let me begin  with a very special thanks and congratulations to the organizers of this event and for their work.
 I'm really impressed by what benevolent women and men have done for this Libre Software Meeting.
 I would also like to thank them for allowing us to present our work today.

 I'm Jérôme Pinguet.
-I used FreeMedForms for a few months in a medical practice where the EMR was not up-to-date and didn't have a Drug-Drug Interactions checker.
-I then started to contribute to the project.
+I used FreeMedForms for a few months in a medical practice.
+My previous EMR was not up-to-date and didn't have a Drug-Drug Interactions checker.
+I'm an active contributor to the project.
 I'm currently writing my MD thesis about the efficiency of clinical decision support systems to reduce anticoagulant related adverse events.

-Eric Maeker, french physician, C + + / Qt developer, is the creator and main developer of FreeMedForms.
-The project started from scratch in 2008 and is now usable in day-to-day practice.
-FreeMedForms project applications are now in production in medical offices.
+Eric Maeker is a french physician, C + + / Qt developer, and is the creator and main developer of FreeMedForms.

 You can find more information about the FreeMedForms project on our web site: http://www.freemedforms.com/